 On the hunt for a new job?
 It’s hard enough to find a job in this current market, let alone one that offers a salary high enough to help you pay the bills and afford everything you want and need.
-Not to mention, the majority of those decent-paying jobs usually require a long list of qualifications before you can even get considered.
+Not to mention, the majority of those decent-paying jobs usually require a long list of qualifications and years of experience before you can even get considered.

 Online Micro Jobs